eriktoger/learn_azure/README.md

 - Docker: a simple node application in a container app / container registry (has been disabled/stopped for pricing reasons)
 - Function: Frontend calls WebApi that calls a http trigger Function
 - Storage Account: a container for my cat images.
+- Key vault: Some secrets live in Azure key vault